 Use your caring and compassionate nature to help those in need as part of a vital, in-demand field.
 We’ve partnered with the University of Lethbridge to offer you a four-year collaborative degree in Bachelor of Nursing to get you the career of which you’ve always dreamed.
 You’ll start your journey here, where for the first two years, you’ll get a mixture of theory and practical learning.
 You’ll also be exposed to real-life situations through hands-on clinical experience and on human patient simulators in our Simulated Patient Health Environment for Research and Education (SPHERE) lab to put you at the heart of this exciting industry.

-Nursing Education in Southwestern Alberta is right for you if you:
+The Bachelor of Nursing program is right for you if you:

 - have excellent problem-solving, organizational and critical-thinking abilities

 - can make decisions quickly, especially in stressful situations

 - can lead and work co-operatively with others.